 Currently, developing new electronic devices requires significant expertise and resource, and such hardware products are often only practical at scale.
 We want to make the design and manufacture of new electronic devices quicker, cheaper, easier and more accessible.
 We feel that software development and delivery has been democratized over the past twenty years, and now we want to democratize hardware!

 We think of electronic device creation in two main stages:

 - designing a prototype, and

 - transitioning to a product.

-Our current stage 1 focus – democratizing the development of new hardware prototypes – is JACDAC, a project that builds on our work in physical computing.
+Our current stage 1 focus – democratizing the development of new hardware prototypes – is Jacdac, a plug-and-play standard for interconnecting microcontrollers and peripherals.
 We are also researching the democratization of hardware production necessary for stage 2.
 This is reported in our publications on Long-tail Hardware, moving Beyond the Prototype, and Democratizing the Production of Interactive Hardware.

 If you would like to collaborate on this ambitious initiative please get in contact!